Chetram Jatav

 Chetram Jatav (19 July 1827 – 26 May 1857) was an Indian revolutionary who participated in Indian Rebellion of 1857.

 He and his compatriot Ballu Mehtar were executed by being tied to a tree and then shot at.

 Early life

-Chetram Jatav was born on 19 July 1827 in Soro village of Etah district, Uttar Pradesh, into a Jatav family.
+Chetram Jatav was born on 19 July 1827 in Soro village of Etah district, Uttar Pradesh, into a Chamar family.

 In popular culture

 The land behind Samta Mulak Chowk in Lucknow was named by the BSP government as Shaheed Chetram Jatav Park.